Key Concepts

 Pareto Front

-After comparison (/q-compare), variants are plotted on a Pareto front — the set of options where no option is strictly worse than another on all dimensions.
+After comparison (/h-compare), variants are plotted on a Pareto front — the set of options where no option is strictly worse than another on all target dimensions.

 If variant A is better on latency but worse on cost, and variant B is the reverse — both are on the Pareto front.
 Neither dominates the other.
 Your job is to make the trade-off explicitly, not pretend one is objectively "best."